topspinj/recommender-tutorial/README.md

 # Recommendation Systems 101

 This series of tutorials explores different types of recommendation systems and their implementations.
-Key topics include:
+Topics include:

 - collaborative vs. content-based filtering
 - implicit vs. explicit feedback
 - handling the cold start problem